Christoph Heusgen: Ambassador to the United Nations, 2017–2021

 In November 2016 it became known that Heusgen would succeed Harald Braun as Permanent Representative of Germany to the United Nations in New York in 2017.
 In that capacity, he led the country's campaign for the United Nations Security Council election in 2018.
 He subsequently served as the President of the United Nations Security Council in April 2019 and took up the post again in July 2020 when Germany assumed the Presidency once more.

 During his time as chair of the Security Council, Heusgen notably led negotiations in July 2020 on extending aid deliveries to Syria for one year.
-Opposition from both Russia and China caused the Council to agree on only one remaining Turkey border crossing.
+Opposition from both Russia and China caused the council to agree on only one remaining Turkey border crossing.
 At the time, he told his Chinese and Russian counterparts to report to their capitals that he had asked, "How those people who gave the instructions to cut off the aid of 500,000 children... are ready to look into the mirror tomorrow."

 In a programmatic announcement 2018, Heusgen criticized the Trump administration's withdrawal from multilateral formats and its increasingly-unilateral approach, which created "noticeable uncertainty in the UN system."

-On 6 October 2020, Heusgen delivered a statement, on behalf of the group of 39 countries, including Germany, the United Kingdom and the United States, that denounced China for its treatment of ethnic minorities and for its curtailing of freedoms in Hong Kong.
+On 6 October 2020, Heusgen delivered a statement, on behalf of the group of 39 countries, including Germany, the United Kingdom and the United States, that denounced China for its treatment of ethnic minorities in Xinjiang and for its curtailing of freedoms in Hong Kong.
 Later that month, Heusgen appealed to China to release the former diplomat Michael Kovrig, who has been detained by China since 2018.
 Heusgen used his last scheduled UN Security Council session, whose official agenda topic was Iran, to call again on China to release Kovrig and the consultant Michael Spavor, who had likewise been detained in 2018.
 Chinese Deputy Ambassador Geng Shuang bluntly dismissed the appeal.

+Chairman of Munich Security Conference

+In 2022 he succeeded Wolfgang Ischinger, chairman of the Munich Security Conference.

+Positions

+In June 2022, he called former Russian President Dmitry Medvedev "a clown".
+Heusgen called for the delivery of German Leopard main battle tanks to Ukraine at the end of 2022.

+In October 2023 Christoph Heusgen expressed concern that an Israeli ground offensive in Gaza could further worsen the humanitarian and political situation.
+He warned of the danger of a wildfire.
+He called for a two-state solution.
+In an interview with ZDF he used the term "Hamas action" for the 7 October attacks, for which he was criticized by Israel's ambassador to Germany, Ron Prosor, who referred to Heusgen's comments as "outrageous" and a trivialization of the attacks; Heusgen later expressed regret for this.
+In other interviews Heusgen condemned the attack and called for solidarity with Israel and military support.
+In an interview with Berliner Zeitung in September 2025, Heusgen warned that Germany risked being convicted of complicity in genocide in Gaza due to its supply of weapons to Israel, and called on the German government to recognize the State of Palestine.